Izzatullokh24/DIP_Class/README.md

 Ibrokhimov Muslimjon(12194836)

+Objectives
+To have hands-on programming practices in implementing the VJ algorithm using OpenCV and using Haar features to detect the faces.
+❖Goals
+Real-time face detector using VJ algorithm
+Performance evaluation of face detector

 Face detection
 ⚫ Use the GUI for training
 ⚫ Use any face related datasets for training your Haar